alchemy-fr/Phraseanet-Docs/en/Contrib/index.rst

 Phraseanet is free and open source.
 You can contribute to documentation, translations, libraries or core code, you can contribute to it.

-You can contribute by `pushing your code <http://help.github.com/send-pull-requests/>`_ into the following repositories :
+You can contribute by pushing `pull-requests`_ into the following repositories :

 * **Phraseanet**